voidshine/dameo_book/Introduction.md

 Draw!
 Well...
 That would be a fair result of such a battle!

-Let's go back to diagram 49 from really game.
+Let's go back to diagram 49 from the real game.

 Diagr.
 49